youcode2025/ArcTogether/README.md

 New features like achievement badges and perhaps in-app messaging will make communication or changes of plans for the event easier, keeping the community engaged between adventures.

+## How to run this project
+For front end, cd to frontend directory, npm run dev For back end, cd to backend => src => config, node app.js